RubenBenavidess/Agricolab/embedding_utils/README.md

 # embedding_utils

-Paquete de utilidades para generar embeddings con LangChain/HuggingFace.
+Utility package for generating embeddings with LangChain/HuggingFace.